 When using regexp there can be a vulnerability:

 Probably it happens because multiline mode in regexp is default, but this is wrong.
 Need use 'm' modificator to use this mode.

-#1 Updated by Xavier Noria almost 3 years ago
+#1 Updated by Xavier Noria about 3 years ago

 In Ruby there is no multiline flag, regexps in Ruby are always in multiline mode.
 See http://advogato.org/person/fxn/diary/498.html for some gotchas regarding regexp flags in Perl vs Ruby.

 In Ruby, you need to use \A and \z (or \Z) to match start and end of string.